Allied Aitebar Business Finance

 Prospective customers seeking Shariah-compliant SME financing through Allied Bank are required to meet the following minimum eligibility considerations.
 These benchmarks are indicative and do not guarantee loan approval.
-The bank reserves the right to modify these criteria on a case-to-case basis in accordance with its internal policies.
+The bank reserves the right to modify these criteria on a case-by-case basis in accordance with its internal policies.
 Final approval remains at the sole discretion of Allied Bank.

 Minimum Business Age: 3 years